kareembadrsaber/electropi.ai_projects/README.md

 2. Implementation of robust functions for data reading, summary generation, missing value handling, and categorical data encoding.
 3. Successful registration and deployment of the package on PyPI.

-Evaluation Criteria:
+##Evaluation Criteria:
 * Functionality and correctness of the implemented data preprocessing features.
 * Quality and completeness of the documentation.
 * Effectiveness of the test suite in ensuring the reliability of the package.
 * Successful deployment of the package on PyPI.
-* Adherence to best practices in coding, packaging, and testing.
+* Adherence to best practices in coding, packaging, and testing
 * Creativity and efficiency in addressing different file formats and data preprocessing challenges.